Veterinary Technician Schools in Nebraska

 Where do Nebraska Vet Techs Work?

-Where a vet tech finds work is going to depend on the types of animals they’re interested in and the types of care they specialize in giving.
-Nebraska-based vet techs can find themselve working in animal services in the domestic realm, on farms or ranches, in wildlife rescue and rehabilitation, at zoos, in laboratories, or in animal hospitals.
+Where a vet tech finds work will depend on the types of animals they’re interested in and the types of care they specialize in giving.
+Nebraska-based vet techs can find themselves working in animal services in the domestic realm, on farms or ranches, in wildlife rescue and rehabilitation, at zoos, in laboratories, or in animal hospitals.
 Job seekers in Nebraska can find opportunities on mainstream job sites like LinkedIn, SimplyHired, CareerBuilder, Monster, and Indeed.

-As of May 2021, iHireVeterinary—a job site specifically for the veterinary medicine world—has Nebraska-based job opportunities at the Morgan Pet Clinic, All About Pets Veterinary Center, Banfield Hospital, VCA MidWest Veterinary Referral and Emergency Center, and Val Verde Animal Hospital.
+As of October 2024, iHireVeterinary—a job site specifically for the veterinary medicine world—has Nebraska-based job opportunities throughout the state.

 LOW SALARY (10TH %ILE) MEDIAN SALARY (50TH %ILE) HIGH SALARY (90TH %ILE)